A Guide To Backpacking in Alaska

 The North side is where nearly everyone goes when they visit Denali and is accessed by the 100 mile long Park road (you can’t fly into the backcountry).
 Most of the season, this road can only be accessed via public bus (private cars aren’t allowed).
 Even more exciting: you can only reserve backpacking permits a day in advance and permits are offered on a first come first serve basis, so when you show up at the backcountry office you should be prepared for anything.
 Thankfully, the folks at the office are incredibly helpful and will be able to offer lots of ideas with the zones that are available.
 But don’t show up with a set route and expect you’ll be able to follow your itinerary as planned — it’s very possible your intended itinerary won’t be available in part or in whole.

 Basically the North side is split into travel zones and each zone has a max number of people who can camp there in any given night.
 If you’re set on a particular route — you might well be able to complete it as long as you are willing to adjust your daily mileage to pass through zones that are fully reserved and camp in zones where permits are available at the time of booking.
+Check out our deep dive guide on backpacking Denali if you want some helpful pointers on navigating the park permit system.

 For some people this process is intimidating and annoying, but I think it’s a special piece of the adventure.
 How often do you show up to a backpacking trip really without any surety of where you’re going to go?

 Anderson Pass And McGonagal Pass are notable standouts in the park, but really, the whole place is beautiful so I’d encourage you to just go and find out.
 My one word of warning: the lowlands (and even a lot of the midlands) in Denali are boggy tundra that is downright exhausting to walk on.
 On one trip my achilles tendons became wildly inflamed because they were being repeatedly hyperextended by the bog.
-So my recommendation is to just show up and see what’s available but do your best to get above the tundra and stay above the tundra.
+So my recommendation is to just show up and see what’s available but do your best to get above the boggy tundra and stay above the boggy tundra.
 Because the park bus will pick you up anywhere along the park road and because it runs regularly in the summer, you can easily plan to start your trip at one location and end it at another and this is definitely what I’d recommend.

 The South Side

 The South Side of Denali is a whole other ball game for backpacking.
 Generally, very few non-guided parties go backpacking in this side of the park because the terrain is massive and, other than a 3 week walk in through alder, is only accessed via bush plane landing either in the Dutch Hills, on snow covered glacier, or on the Whale’s Tail.
 The Dutch Hills are foothills of the Alaska Range and could offer an incredible trip — but you won’t really feel immersed in the big mountains in the way that you do on the North Side or on The Whale’s Tail.
 Landing on glacier is great — but requires you to bring and know how to use mountaineering gear.
 Things get heavy fast with this approach.
 The Whale’s Tail is definitely the most epic backpacking you can do in Denali and one of the most incredible trips in Alaska — but you’re unlikely to convince an air service to fly you in unguided.
-If you’re interested in this area, we offer one or two guided trips to the Whale’s Tail each year and custom trips for groups of 4 or more.
+If you’re interested in this area, we offer two guided trips to the Whale’s Tail each year and custom trips for groups of 4 or more.

+For people comfortable with glacier travel or wanting to explore the Dutch Hills you’ll want to head to Talkeetna.
 Talkeetna Air Taxi and K2 Aviation can land on just about any snow covered glacier out there conditions permitting.
+Sheldon Air Service can get you into the Dutch Hills and surrounding areas.

 Popular Known Routes: Anderson Pass